golang/proposal/design/text/12750-localization.md

 fmt package in various ways:

-* An argument may be used solely for its features, or may be unused for specific variants
+* An argument may be used solely for its features, or may be unused for specific variants.
   It is therefore possible to have a format string that has no substitutions even in the presence of arguments.
-* Package message dynamically selects a format string variant based on the arguments’ features and the configured language.
+* Package message dynamically selects a variant based on the arguments’ features and the configured language.
   The format string passed to a formatted print method is mostly used as a reference or key.